 In July 2006, Nektar Therapeutics (Nektar) and the University announced the settlement of the University's litigation against Nektar and Dr. Milton Harris, in exchange for a total cash payment of \$25,000,000.
-Under the terms of the agreement, Nektar and Dr. Harris jointly made an upfront payment totaling \$15,000,000 to the University during fiscal year 2006 with remaining payments due through 2016.
-Included in the statements of net position is the net present value of the remaining payments owed to the University of \$951,113 and \$1,855,729 as of FY 2015 and 2014, respectively.
-The amount receivable at September 30, 2015 and 2014 is included in the other current assets line item on the statements of net position.
+Under the terms of the agreement, Nektar and Dr. Harris jointly made an upfront payment totaling \$15,000,000 to the University during FY 2006 with remaining payments due through FY 2016.
+Included in the statements of net position is the net present value of the remaining payments owed to the University of \$0 and \$951,113 as of September 30, 2016 and 2015, respectively.
+The amount receivable at September 30, 2015 is included in the other current assets line item on the statement of net position.